-With a schedule designed for working professionals, the LMU MBA curriculum strengthens students' foundational business knowledge while providing expertise and skills in a chosen area of emphasis.
+With a schedule designed for working professionals and ranked top 50 by U.S. News and World Report, the LMU MBA curriculum strengthens students' foundational business knowledge while providing expertise and skills in a chosen area of emphasis.

 - The first year is structured as a cohort where you will complete the core courses